In terms of what to wear to an interview, men and women have the same rules:

 1. Close Knit Group

-Since you don’t have the luxury of formal training, you learn at your feet, at the client’s site.
-This is a steeper learning curve and can be exciting and satisfying (some may find this terrifying, though).
+Since you don’t have the luxury of formal training, you learn on the job at the client’s site or while preparing a tax return.
+This steeper learning curve can be exciting and satisfying (some may find this terrifying, though).
 You’ll get your feet wet earlier in the process, which can be a confidence-builder.

 3. Less Pressure

-Because your clients are likely private companies, you don’t get the pressure from deadlines and complexities from the publicly listed companies that the Big 4 are getting.
+Because your clients are likely private companies, you’re less likely to feel the pressure from deadlines and complexities from the publicly listed companies that the Big 4 is getting.
 This usually translates to better hours and work-life balance.
 While there’s still a busy season, there’s also the possibility of lighter hours once the busy season ends.

 4. Great Help in CPA Exam Prep

-Accountants working in small firms have the chance to perform the entire audits alone, and do tax during busy season.
-Your practical experience covers the vast majority of FAR, AUD and REG, which is more than 75% of CPA exam content.
+Accountants working at a small CPA firm have the chance to perform entire audits alone and do taxes during the busy season.
+Your practical experience will cover most FAR, AUD, and REG, more than 75% of the CPA exam content.

 Small Firm Cons